Incorporation of Portuguese Company

 This certificate can be issued in about 24 hours or in up to 10 business days, depending on the urgency.

 Portuguese legislation allows for several types of company models, these being the most common options:

 - “Sociedade por quotas” (LDA): is a corporate model composed by two or more partners.
 In this model, the share capital is divided into quotas and is freely set by the partners.
 Each social share must be at least € 1.00 (one Euro);

 - “Sociedade Unipessoal por Quotas” (UNIPESSOAL LDA): is a corporate model constituted by only one partner, who may be a natural or collective person and holds the entirety of the share capital.

 - “Sociedada anónima”: As a rule, the joint-stock company (SA) is constituted by at least five partners, called shareholders.
 Its share capital may not be less than € 50.000,00 (fifty thousand Euros) and is divided into shares.

-Another important point when establishing a company in Portugal is the definition of the economic activity that will be exercised.
+Another important point when setting up a company in Portugal is the definition of the economic activity that will be carried out.
 In Portugal, there is a list with the Portuguese classification of economic activities, better known as CAE.
 Each activity has a specific code that identifies it.

 To establish a company in Portugal, it is necessary to identify the CAE codes of the activities that the company will carry out, being possible to define more than one activity for the same company.